haskell-streaming/streaming/README.md

     FreeT ((,) a) Identity ()

+The `Data.List` scheme doesn't have the awesome good cases that e.g. stream-fusion optimization has, but it is noteworthy for not having bad cases like `concatMap`; it does no harm.
 The hope is to employ this type for a fairly straightforward optimization of a number of types of the `ListT` and `Producer` sort, using the almost-correct equivalences

      Producer a m r ~ Folding ((,) a) m r
      FreeT f m r  ~ Folding f m r